 Sixty-four races over 35 seasons, with fabled Modified stars like Mike Stefanik, Richie Evans and Reggie Ruggiero trading wins with home track heroes such as Mike Ewanitsko, Steve Park and Wayne Anderson.
 The tour-typed Modifieds have long been a mainstay of the track’s NASCAR Advance Auto Parts Weekly Series program, and the quarter-mile bullring seems to be uniquely suited to bringing out the best of the Modifieds.

 The COVID-19 pandemic kept the tour away last year, but it will return in a big way in 2021, starting with Saturday night’s Miller Lite 200 (8 p.m.
 ET, TrackPass).

-It will be one of three stops the tour makes at the Connecticut track.
+It will be one of three trips to Long Island for the tour.

-Fans can watch the race live on TrackPass on NBC Sports Gold.
+Fans can attend the race as well as watch the race live on TrackPass on NBC Sports Gold.

 WHAT TO WATCH FOR:

 It’s been 26 years since a weekly series regular has knocked off a visitor from the touring series.
 But Victory Lane at Riverhead has been the exclusive domain of a Long Islander since 2013.